Edwinkorir38/gallery/README.md

 - Responsive UI using Materialize CSS
 - Continuous Integration pipeline with Jenkins
 - Slack notifications for build status
-- Deployment on Railway with environment variables
+- Deployment on Railway with environment variables.

 ---